Located in the Coosawattee River/Pine Log Creek Watershed

-This property was donated to STPAL as deed conserved conservation land via fee simple deed transfer in 2019.
-This 35 acre tract of natural land is exceptionally diverse, interesting, and pretty.
-The property is in Cherokee County, GA contiguous to Garland Mountain Horse and Hiking Trails Park.
-Because the generous donor had the foresight and charitable intent to perpetually conserve the land prior to the donation it will forever remain natural and be beneficial to the public.
+This property was donated to STPAL as a deed conserved conservation land via fee simple deed transfer.
+This tract of natural land is exceptionally diverse, interesting, and pretty.
+The property is contiguous to Garland Mountain Horse and Hiking Trails Park.
+Because the generous donor had the foresight and charitable intent to perpetually conserve the land prior to the donation, it will forever remain natural and be beneficial to the public.

-The approximately 35 acre Property exists as a private natural area containing open areas, gas line right-of-way (ROW), pines, hardwood, mixed woodland and small creeks and springs in western Cherokee County, GA.
-The Property is in the upper reaches of Pine Log Creek which flows into Salacoa Creek and part of the Coosawattee River Basin HUC 8 03150102.
-The Property is located in the Coosawattee River/Pine Log Creek Watershed, HUC 10 0315010207
+This property exists as a private, natural and open area, gas line right-of-way (ROW), pines, hardwood, mixed woodland and small creeks and springs in western Cherokee County, GA.
+The property is in the upper reaches of Pine Log Creek which flows into Salacoa Creek and part of the Coosawattee River Basin HUC 8 03150102.
+The property is located in the Coosawattee River/Pine Log Creek Watershed, HUC 10 0315010207

 There are trails in the wooded area, primarily used for hiking, occasional horse riding and nature enjoyment.
 There is a small wooden fence and metal gate at the entrance.